 Visual Feedback in the Dashboard

-To ensure full visibility, Xygeni shows the result of latest evaluation of the Guardrail status:
+To ensure full visibility, Xygeni shows the result of the latest evaluation of the Guardrail status.

-This gives both developers and security teams immediate insight into why a merge was blocked, without digging into CI logs.
+As a result, both developers and security teams gain immediate insight into why a merge was blocked, without digging into CI logs.

 Real Example from the Dashboard: